lzim/teampsd/mtl_facilitate_workgroup/learner_see/mtl_session10_see.md

 **We'll work to apply these skills as we review our combined experiment today.**

+1. Log in to mtl.how/sim and join the current session.

-1. Log in to your individual or team world at mtl.how/sim.
+    + Log in to your individual or team world at mtl.how/sim.

 [![](https://raw.githubusercontent.com/lzim/teampsd/master/resources/gifs/sim_ui_1.gif)](#.)